 Getting Around on the T – Local Tips!

 Getting around Cambridge and Boston by car can be confusing.
 The historical charm of the city also comes with a less-than-sensible layout of roads.
-While Irving House has a lot for guests, available parking isn’t always the case around town.
-This is a solid reason to take the subway, also known as the T!
+While Irving House has a small lot for guests, available parking isn’t always the case around town.
+This is a solid reason to take the subway (part of the MBTA system), also known as the T!
 Plus, Irving House is in such close proximity to the Harvard Red Line station that the rest of the city is easily accessible.

 - Cost: Many things throughout Cambridge and Boston are costly.
 With no happy hour and expensive housing, it can feel like being budget-friendly in Boston isn’t an option.
 Fortunately, when it comes to the T cost is fair and in comparison to other cities, relatively inexpensive.
 A weekly pass will cost $21.25 and a day pass will cost $12.
 If you won’t use the T more than 4 times in a day opt to pay for a single ride at $2.75 for a ticket or $2.25 on a Charlie Card.